bmb0205/RecipeHealth/README.md

 ## RecipeHealth Web Application

+Web application built using Apache Maven and deployed with Apache Tomcat that allows users to input a food recipe URL and receive detailed information for 60+ nutrients in the amounts specified in the recipe ingredients.
+The created PostgreSQL database connects the nutrients to medically backed research regarding human health and disease.

-Utilizes Apache Maven build tool, Apache Tomcat server, and Java, JavaScript, HTML, CSS, and SQL languages to deploy web application.
+Uses: Java, JavaScript, HTML, CSS, and SQL

 Application uses RESTful architecture and client-server mode to communicate between the browser side JavaScript/HTML and a PostgreSQL database using a Java servlet.

 Natural Lanugage Processing difficulties were encountered and the project is on hold aside from front-end changes until a good direction is found to proceed in.

-**NOTICE -- work in progress **
-**major documentation needs to be added **
+**NOTICE -- work in progress...different directions can be taken ** **more documentation needs to be added **

 **RecipeHealth**